jchoksi-whitbread/aws-ha-wordpress/README.md

 ### AWS ###
 The infrastructure is deployed to an AWS cloud environment.
 It requires the following to be pre-configured:

-* an S3 bucket for storing terraform state information, the region and bucket are configured in the init.sh script
+* an S3 bucket for storing terraform state information, the region and bucket are configured in the Jenkins job script
 * an IAM user for CLI access, it should have read/write access to the S3 bucket
 * Route 53 DNS zone (to be included as the dnsname variable below)